 This trail system is one of the most popular year round trails at Coralville Lake.
 Hikers and joggers use this trail extensively as a form of recreation and exercise.
 Whether you have a hour or a weekend, these trails can be enjoyed any time of the year.
 The area is constantly changing with the seasons, making each visit special.

-The Woodpecker Nature Trail is a self-guided trail system.
-At the beginning of this trail is a brochure available to follow along on some of the marked stops of the trail.
+The Woodpecker Nature Trail is a self-guided trail.
+At the beginning of this trail is a brochure describing some of the marked stops on the trail.
 You can also print your own and take it with you.
 The 3/4 mile section of the trial is host to numerous field trips during the spring and fall seasons.
 Walking time is approximately 40 minutes for the average hiker.

 Woodpecker & Squire Point Trail Map

 The trail is located at the entrance to the Tailwater West Campground area just past the Devonian Fossil Gorge.

 Tailwater Riverwalk Map